One of the biggest decisions you’ll face when it comes time to sell a fire damaged house is what price to sell it at.

 3. Talk to your real estate agent

-After gathering the information on nearby home sales, it will be time to sit down and discuss pricing with your agent.
-If you are not using an agent you will need to do this with a spouse or possibly by yourself.
+After gathering the information on sale prices for nearby homes, it will be time to sit down and discuss pricing with your agent.
+If you are not using an agent, you will need to do this with a spouse or possibly by yourself.

-Remember, setting the price too high could result in your house taking much longer to sell.
+Remember, setting the price too high for a fire damaged house could result in your house taking much longer to sell.
 On the other hand, setting the price too low will take money out of your pocket.

 The truth is real estate agents often have an incentive to price a house lower so that it sells faster and they can get their commission and move on to the next house.